White Paper on National Defence and Security

 - Security: Ensure readiness to respond to threats including cyberattack, illegal incursions, and terrorism.

-- Alliance: Contribute specialized northern capability to NATO and Six Eyes operations.
+- Alliance: Contribute specialized northern capability to NATO and allied intelligence cooperation.

 - Sustainability: Operate an efficient, well-trained, technologically advanced defence force without overreach.